Adopt a Cocker Spaniel

 Anyone would think you had been away for days, even if you'd only been out to the bin!

-I adore my Cocker Spaniel, and I love how he's always up for a cuddle!
+I adore my Cocker Spaniel and love how he's always up for a cuddle!

 6. Adopt A Cocker Spaniel: He'll be the Finished Article!